zweitag/atscript-playground/README.md

   to support at least Array as a generic type
 * a test suite to explain AtScript functionality

+The repo was adjusted in conjunction with a yet to be linked blog post.

 ### Initial setup

 ```bash